humblecoder00/Personal-Full-stack-project---Medialender/README.md

 ## About:

 Medialender is a responsive full stack web application for an imaginary movie renting / management business.
-Users can sign-up and can access / modify data based on their level of authorization.
+Users can sign-up and access / modify data based on their level of authorization.

 ## Roles: